RenzoMurinaCadierno/React-Fanmade-Hooks/src/hooks/independent/useEffectXTimes/readme.md

 ## Description

----

-Triggers a callback each time passed dependencies change (or on each render if no dependencies), but only up to the specified number in `times`.
+Triggers a callback each time passed `dependencies` change (or on each render if no dependencies), but only up to the specified number in `times`.

 Once the callback was triggered that many times, _useEffect_ stops working.